 Resource Setting - Management activities are directed toward maintaining an essentially unmodified environment.
 (However, there are areas where prescribed fire has been used in the past and may be used in the future to enhance wildlife habitat and forage for recreational livestock.
 In the past, site modifications at some guide outfitter camps have been significant.)
 There are relatively few facilities and developed trails.
 When present, facilities are generally low-key, rustic, widely dispersed and compatible with the resource setting.
-There is very little motorized vehicle access in this category of RMZs.
+There is very little motorized vehicle access in this category of RMZs, and no existing access roads within the Mackenzie Addition.
 Air transport, and in some RMZs water transport, plays a significant role in providing access into these remote areas, however use levels are low.